Top 10 Bordeaux museums and galleries

 Tram: Chartrons (Ligne B)

 In the heart of Bordeaux’s old wine trading area, this museum allows you to visit an impressive stone vaulted cellar, and learn about old and new methods of Bordeaux wine production and sale.
-The finale is a tasting session of recommended wines.
+The finale is a tasting session of recommended wines of Bordeaux.
+This place is well appreciated by our clients as there are private masterclasses on Bordeaux wine in English all year around.

 7 rue Ferrère, Bordeaux